ThinkingInTypes/ThinkingInTypes.github.io/Chapters/06_Immutability.md

 Final names declared in class scopes cannot be overridden in subclasses."_.
 In other words, marking a variable as `Final` means:

-- **No rebinding:** You can assign to it only once; the type checker flags subsequent assignments in code.
+- **No rebinding:** You can assign to it only once; the type checker flags any further assignments.
 - **No override in subclass:** If you mark a class attribute as `Final`, a subclass cannot override that attribute with a new value.

 Let's illustrate this with a quick example: